BIOS3010/Module-2-sequences/exercises/Exercise2.md

-## Exercise 2: Using Biopython
+# Exercise 2: Using Biopython

-In this exercise, you will use what you learned in the [introductory exercise](Exercise1.md) to analyse some real exercises.
-In the last exercise you will make a small tool that automatically fetches sequences from .
+In this exercise, you will use what you learned in the [introductory exercise](Exercise1.md) to analyse some real data.

-**1. Downloading some actual data (FASTA) and read it into a Seq object**
+## 2.4.1 Downloading some actual data (FASTA) and read it into a Seq object
 - Go to NCBI - Gene: https://www.ncbi.nlm.nih.gov/gene/
 - Search for the human beta globin gene (HBB)
 - Download the HBB gene in FASTA format and save it on your computer as "sequence.fasta"